ChhayLyveng/Year-3-Semester-1-Projects/README.md

 * **Statistical Analysis:** Drawing meaningful conclusions from complex datasets through rigorous testing.
 * **Problem Solving:** Translating theoretical concepts into functional code.

----

-## 🛠️ How to Navigate
-Each folder contains its own specific documentation (if applicable) and source code.

-1. **Clone the repo:** `git clone https://github.com/YOUR_USERNAME/Year-3-Semester-1-Projects.git`
-2. **Explore folders:** Navigate to the specific project directory to view the implementation.

----
 *Created as part of my Year 3 coursework - February 2026*